Oil pipeline boosts Kurds in stand-off with Baghdad

 Senior Iraqi and Kurdish officials exchanged visits earlier this year and said they were ready to resolve their differences, but negotiations have made little headway.

-Kurdish crude used to flow through a Baghdad-controlled pipeline running from Iraq’s Kirkuk oilfields to the Turkish port of Ceyhan, but exports via that network dried up last year in a row over payments for oil companies in the region.
+Kurdish crude used to flow through a Baghdad-controlled pipeline running from Iraq’s Kirkuk oilfields to the port of Ceyhan in Turkey, but exports via that network dried up last year in a row over payments for oil companies operating in the region.

 “Talks over oil issues are at a stalemate now,” said an energy adviser to the Iraqi government, blaming the Kurds for setting preconditions.
 “It’s like running around in a circle.”